tinaxd0sy6tt/MarvelousAnythingf/README.md

   <img alt="Version" src="https://img.shields.io/badge/version-1.0.0-blue.svg?cacheSeconds=2592000" />
 </p>

 > The Monty Hall Problem.
-I made this when I was just learning java.
+I made this when I was just starting to learn java.
 I just now put it on GitHub.
 I also added some more functionality that wasn't there before.

 ## Usage